kyma-project/kyma-dashboard/.githooks/README.md

 ### Mac: VCS Integration in GoLand Can't Use Applications Installed by Homebrew

-This is an issue that is known for all JetBrains IDEs which run on a Mac.
+This is a common issue for all JetBrains IDEs that run on a Mac.
 Upon startup, GoLand initializes the `PATH` based on the macOS' `launchd` path.
 <!-- markdown-link-check-disable-next-line -->
 #### Remedy